CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 ## Overview

-In this lab, you will enable Microsoft Defender for Cloud.
-You are a Security Operations Analyst working at a company that is implementing cloud workload protection with Microsoft Defender for Cloud.
+In this lab, you will enable Microsoft Defender for Cloud to enhance cloud workload protection and respond to security alerts.
+You will create a Log Analytics Workspace, enable Microsoft Defender for Cloud, install Azure Arc on an on-premises server, and implement security measures to protect it.

 ## Objectives